yii2mod/base/README.md

 The first command installs the [composer asset plugin](https://github.com/francoispluchino/composer-asset-plugin/) which allows managing bower and npm package dependencies through Composer.
 You only need to run this command once for all.
-The second command installs the advanced application in a directory named `application`.
+The second command installs the yii2mod/base application in a directory named `application`.
 You can choose a different directory name if you want.

 CONFIGURATION